This recipe from the Plenty More cookbook is based on a dish from Danielle Postma, a South African chef who worked with Ottolenghi in the UK.

 - Scrape any remaining bits of garlic and sage from the bowl and put them over the potatoes.

 - Cover the oven dish with aluminum foil, place in the oven, and roast for 45 minutes.
 Remove the aluminum foil and pour the cream evenly over the potatoes.

 - Roast, uncovered, for a further 25 minutes until the cream has thickened and the sweet potatoes are completely soft.

 - Remove from the oven, garnish with the extra chopped sage and serve immediately.

 The recipe is accurate, easy to follow and serves 4 persons as a side dish.
 Only some minor tweaks from my side.
 I added 1 tbsp of olive oil to the bowl of sweet potato slices to have the sage and garlic coat them a bit better.
-I also toned down on the salt part in step 2, as I thought that 2 tablespoons was a bit much to start with.
+I really toned down on the salt part in step 2, as I thought that 2 tablespoons were way too much to start with.
 I use 2 teaspoons – at most – and remember that you always have the possibility to season more when the dish is done.